Sealing a Juvenile Offender Record

 - If your record is for a B Felony, C Felony, Gross Misdemeanor, Misdemeanor or diversion and it has been 2 years or less since your conviction or release from confinement and/or you have been convicted of another crime within that 2 years.

-- Administrative Sealing Hearings are set at the time of disposition and do not require offender presence at the hearing.
+- If eligible, Administrative Sealing Hearings are set at the time of disposition and do not require offender presence at the hearing.
 At this hearing the Judge reviews whether a case is eligible for sealing.
 If it is eligible, the court seals the juvenile record.
-It NOT eligible, then a Contested Administrative Sealing Hearing is set and the offenders presence will be required.
+If NOT eligible, then a Contested Administrative Sealing Hearing is set and the offenders presence will be required.

-- Motion to Seal: Come to the Cowlitz County Juvenile Department and request the Record Sealing Request Form.
+- Motion to Seal: Come to the Cowlitz County Juvenile Department and request the Record Sealing Request Form from the Receptionist.
 You will need photo identification to start this process.
-The receptionist can attempt to get the information you might need to complete the form.
-Once you complete the Request Form you will be given instructions and a packet to complete within one week.
-Oncethe paperwork is returned to the juvenile department, specific instructions will be given about the case and the clerk will set a court date and time for a hearing.
+Once you complete the Request Form, you will be given instructions and a sealing packet to complete within two weeks.
+Once the sealing packet is returned to the juvenile department, clerk will set a court date and time for a hearing and provide further instruction.

-Sealing Court files requires a court hearing but before it gets to court you must complete documents, file documents and notify agencies.
-Our office can give you information about your cases but you are responsible for completing and forwarding all the required documents.
+Sealing Court files requires a court hearing.
+Before it gets to court you must complete required documents, file documents, and notify agencies.
+Our office can give you information about your cases, however, you are responsible for completing and forwarding all the required documents.

 If you are from out of the area and not able to come to the Cowlitz County Juvenile Department in person you can down load the Record Sealing Request Form and send it via mail to Cowlitz County Juvenile Court, 1725 First Ave., Longview, WA 98632 or through the contact below.
 You will be contacted with further instructions at that time.